dd-group01/phase03/method.md

 “The Anti-feminist Manifesto” is entirely designed to create a distorted view of reality.
 The contents are absurd but, at the same time unique, so their job is to take the user through the path defined by the five statements and create a <b>sense of alienation and astonishment</b>.

 Each statement summarize the best of the comments online and it is proposed with the same repeated formula to represents a sort of collection of commandments, rules to define women and their role in the society.
-The statements represent the main <b>arguments used by anti-fem public</b>, who reveal themselves misogynists because of such offensive content.
+The statements represent the main <b>arguments used by anti-feminist public</b>, who reveal themselves misogynists because of such offensive content.

-We included text descriptions, which are composed with comments found on the anti-fem communities; even the visual illustrations and graphics are the result of elaboration of those contents.
+We included text descriptions, which are composed with comments found on the anti-feminist communities; even the visual illustrations and graphics are the result of elaboration of those contents.
 Going deeply, the alienation effect is much more evident, thanks to the interactive parts whose job is to improve the usability.

 A note on language: we recognize and respect that many words are offensive without just context.
 Those words are just reported to increase the power of the project and sensitize the users, without any other intent.